-More than 165 vaccines are in development, with the hope of having a safe, viable vaccine available in 2021.
+More than 165 vaccines are in development, with the hope of having a safe, viable vaccine.
+One vaccine began rolling out to Americans in December 2020.
 Meanwhile, several drugs are under investigation to find an effective treatment for COVID-19.

 Bottom line: Common sense virus prevention strategies are key